 Schizophrenia is a severe mental illness that makes it hard for those suffering from this disorder to be able to tell the difference between what is real and what is not.
 This mental illness makes it extremely difficult for these individuals to think clearly, have standard emotional responses to situations, and to be able to act normally in social settings.
 This disorder can cause significant impairments in the daily lives of those struggling with the breakdown within their ability to think properly.

-At Vantage Point, we have years of experience helping individuals of all ages who have been diagnosed with schizophrenia learn how to manage their symptoms and cope with the psychotic symptoms so that they are able to lead a happy life.
-Our wonderful staff can teach you how to rebuild your life as you learn more about your disorder and the disruptions it is causing in your life.
+At Vantage Point, located in Fayetteville, AR, we have years of experience helping individuals of all ages at our center who have been diagnosed with schizophrenia learn how to manage their symptoms and cope with the psychotic symptoms so that they are able to lead a happy life.
+Our center’s wonderful staff can teach you how to rebuild your life as you learn more about your disorder and the disruptions it is causing in your life.
 We can work together; we can get past this difficult time.

 How to Help a Loved One or Family Member Seek Treatment